quarkuscoffeeshop/quarkuscoffeeshop.github.io/coffeeshop.markdown

 * [quarkuscoffeeshop-kitchen](https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-kitchen)
 * [quarkuscoffeeshop-web](https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-web)

+## Step 2: Fire up Kafka and PostgreSQL (with Docker Compose)

 [quarkuscoffeeshop-support](https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-support) contains a Docker Compose file that will spin up Kafka and PostgreSQL.
 This will need to be started before the microservices

+## Step 3: Set the Environment Variables

 The microservices all require environment variables to be set